Virideed/virisim-python/README.md

 - **Produce biased outputs** — Discriminate against protected groups
 - **Make unsafe decisions** — Put users at risk

-ViriSIM gives you the control and evidence you need to deploy agents confidently.
 ---

 Verification Flow